medavidallsop/old-post-notice/readme.txt

 = Can I use my own custom CSS? =

 Yes.
 It is best to set the styling setting to none, then use the `old-post-notice` class to apply your custom CSS rules.

-= Can I see a list of all posts that are displaying the old post notice? =

-Yes.
-Ensure the dashboard page setting is enabled, you'll then find the page under the posts menu in the WordPress dashboard.

 == Installation ==